 If you own a refreshment place today, you have made an intelligent investment.
 You are likely to benefit as consumer preference continually shifts from carbonated drinks to turning fruits and vegetables into juices.

-Soon, you’ll have a good kind of problem.
+Soon, you’ll have a good stuff kind of problem.
 As opportunities open for you, will your branch out?
 Or perhaps increase your operation hours?

 Of course, running a business around the clock has its advantages and disadvantages.
 You have to strike at the right time to increase profits and avoid losses.

 The biggest boon is that you get to maximize your rent.
 You get twice the value versus businesses that only open for 12 hours.
 And the rent is often the most expensive cost of business, alongside labor.

 Then, you maximize your other overhead costs, such as renovations, fixtures, and marketing.

 Finally, you earn 24 hours a day as you become the go-to of hospital workers, delivery men, the police, and people who work from their homes and crave for a midnight snack.